gianluca-caruso/example-zap-automation-scan-docker/README.md

-# OWASP ZAP Automation Framework Example
+# Example OWASP ZAP Automation Framework with docker

 ## Introduction
 This is a simple example of how to use the OWASP ZAP Automation Framework with docker to automate the execution of a scan plan.